SiddharthSingi/CarND-MPC-Project/README.md

 So I had to do a lot of trial and error befor finally reaching the above said parameters.

 ## Timestep Length and Elapsed Duration (N & dt)
-The values I have used are N = 10, and dt = 0.1.
+The values I have used are N = 20, and dt = 0.05.

 I tried to increase N values but that resulted in more wavery results due to longer time taken for calculation, and also with a higher value for N the car would stay away from the reference line even if there is a turn far away, so it would in a way pre-prepare itself for the upcoming turn.

+When I increased my N value further to 30 the heavy computations caused the car to move in unpredictable directions.

+I had earlier used values of N = 10, and dt = 0.1.
+However this did not result in very smooth turns so I decreased the value of dt to 0.05, this helped me achieve finer resolution in my timesteps, and made my turns much smoother.

+I maintained the same value of N\*dt (time horizon).

 ## Polynomial Fitting and MPC Preprocessing
 As mentioned above all the state values are taken in car coordinate systems.
 I transformed the obtained ptsx, and ptsy values of the reference line by computing a simple rotation and translation, similar to what I have done in the Particle Filter Project.
 This is how it was done: